pmich/bartendro/docs/dispenser.md

 circuit estimates the amount of current that the motor in the dispenser consumes.
 If for some reason the motor binds up and consumes large amounts of current, the dispenser stops the motor and flashes the red LEDs quickly.
-At this point the dispenser refuses to engage the motor again until the dispense has been reset.
+At this point the dispenser refuses to engage the motor again until the dispenser has been reset.

 Empirical testing has shown that the default value of 465 works well for the motor running at full speed.
 You can provide different current sense threshold values